 The model in the main text was a deterrence model, much like ?, ?, and the paper this model is closest to, ?.
 However, some readers may have concerns about what the addition of bargaining would do to the paper's equilibrium actions and results.
 So long that the crisis bargaining setting has some kind of commitment problem, fighting is still possible and the crisis bargaining setting strongly resembles the deterrence setting.
-Here I modify the model to (a) allow for endogenous bargaining and (b) have a commitment problem stemming from the asset shaping the future distribution of power.
+Here I modify the model to (a) allow for endogenous bargaining and (b) have a commitment problem stemming an exogenous power shift.